bandaranaike/node-shopping/readme.md

 3. Initialize dependencies `npm install`
 4. Create the database `node_shopping`
 5. Import `node_shopping.sql` located in root dir
-6. Setup a user for this database and update user details with host in `routes/connection.js` file.
+6. Setup a user for this database and update user details with host details in `routes/connection.js` file.
 Default username is `eranda` and password is `password`
 7. Run the app `npm start`
 8. Navigate to the `https://localhost:3000` using the browser.